STAT545-UBC/STAT545-UBC-original-website/block032_character-encoding.md

 #> [1] 104 101 108 108 212  33
 ```

-We've confirmed that we have the correct bytes (meaning the same as the Ruby example).
-What would that string look like interpreted as ISO-8859-5 instead? *Ruby*
+See how the special character "Ô" is represented by different bytes depending on the encoding (but not depending on Ruby vs R)?
+Let's see how this string looks when interpreted as ISO-8859-5 instead? *Ruby*

 ```
 irb(main):005:0> str.force_encoding("ISO-8859-5"); str.encode("UTF-8")